Table of Contents

 If unable to visit the research library, you may like to use our research services.Back to top

 The library catalogue lists all our physical and digital holdings, web links to major genealogical resources, webcasts, and information about the records in our indexes.
-In many instances, the catalogue may provide further information about the records indexed that have been indexed in our Milestones, GIN and GIN @ GSV databases.
+In many instances, the catalogue may provide further information about the records that have been indexed in our Milestones, GIN and GIN @ GSV databases.

 The GSV Collection covers families from royalty to paupers.
 Items include a large range of published volumes, modest self-published works and manuscripts.
 A significant collection of over 1300 digitised family histories and genealogical charts are available online within the library.
 In some cases the copy in the GSV collection is the only copy in existence.